coliff/bootstrap-show-password-toggle/README.md

 ## Browser Support

-Works well with all the browsers [supported by Bootstrap](https://getbootstrap.com/docs/4.6/getting-started/browsers-devices/#supported-browsers)
+Works well with all the browsers [supported by Bootstrap](https://getbootstrap.com/docs/5.3/getting-started/browsers-devices/#supported-browsers)

 ## FAQS

 Q. **Can I change the show password icon?**

-A. You could change the icon displayed by replacing the `.input-password[type="password"]` [Base64 encoded](https://yoksel.github.io/url-encoder/) background image.
+A. Yes you can change the icon displayed by replacing the `.input-password[type="password"]` [Base64 encoded](https://yoksel.github.io/url-encoder/) background image.
 SVG is recommended.

 ## Known Issues